Giant otter: Distribution and population

 The giant otter has lost as much as 80% of its South American range.
 While still present in a number of north-central countries, giant otter populations are under considerable stress.
 The IUCN lists Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, and Venezuela as current range countries.
 Given local extinctions, the species' range has become discontinuous.
 Total population numbers are difficult to estimate.
-An IUCN study in 2006 suggested 1,000 to 5,000 otters remain.
 Populations in Bolivia were once widespread but the country became a "black spot" on distribution maps after poaching between the 1940s and 1970s; a relatively healthy, but still small, population of 350 was estimated in the country in 2002.
 The species has likely been extirpated from southern Brazil, but in the west of the country, decreased hunting pressure in the critical Pantanal has led to very successful recolonization; an estimate suggests 1,000 or more animals in the region.

-In 2006, most of this species lived in the Brazilian Amazon and its bordering areas.
+As of 2020, the IUCN estimates that there may be 4,569 otters living in Brazil.
 A significant population lives in the wetlands of the central Araguaia River, and in particular within Cantão State Park, which, with its 843 oxbow lakes and extensive flooded forests and marshlands, is one of the best habitat patches for this species in Brazil.